mkalus/JSpaceAlertMissionGenerator/readme.txt

 Compiling Java Space Alert Mission Generator:

-You can compile the generator youself if you do not want to download the JAR above, you can compile the source yourself:
+You can compile the generator yourself if you do not want to download the JAR above, you can compile the source yourself:

 Download using git:
 git clone git://github.com/mkalus/JSpaceAlertMissionGenerator.git